 The Ryan Opera Center Recital Series is made possible by the generous support of Julie and Roger Baskes.

 Recitals will be broadcast on the first Sunday of the month at 7:00 pm.
 The host is Colin Ure.
 The series producer is Daniel Goldberg and the music producer is Christopher Willis.
 The program is administered by director Dan Novak, music director Craig Terry, and director of vocal studies Julia Falkner.
-Renée Fleming serves as an advisor.
+Renée Fleming serves as an adviser.

 Program Schedule | Fall 2016/Spring 2017